 Bi-axial accelerometer

-A bi-axial (X-Y) accelerometer was constructed using a (15 x 15 x 15) mm aluminium block.
-Two Endevco model 7259-100, IEPE accelerometers were stud mounted perpendicular to each other to measure acceleration in the X- and Y-axis respectively.
-Endevco 7259-100 accelerometers have a nominal sensitivity of 10 mV/(m/s2) over a wide frequency range, typically 5 Hz to 30 kHz, with a specified peak acceleration of 500 m/s2.
-Even though the TM was to be measured for shock levels of up to 40 km/s², the expected peak TM did not exceed the specified acceleration range of the Endevco 7259-100 accelerometer.
+A bi-axial (X–Y) accelerometer was constructed using a 15 x 15 x 15 mm aluminium block.
+Two Endevco model 7259-100 IEPE accelerometers were stud mounted perpendicular to each other to measure acceleration in the X and Y axes.
+These accelerometers have a nominal sensitivity of 10 mV/(m/s2) over a wide frequency range, typically 5 Hz to 30 kHz, with a specified peak acceleration of 500 m/s2.
+Even though the TM was to be measured for shock levels of up to 40 km/s², the expected peak TM did not exceed the specified acceleration range of the accelerometer.

-The construction of the bi-axial accelerometer was completed with the attachment of a M5 Allen cap screw, with a nut, on the opposing side of each accelerometer.
-These Allen cap screws with nuts were added to allow for the centre of gravity (CG) adjustment of the bi-axial accelerometer.
+The construction of the bi-axial accelerometer was completed with the attachment of an M5 Allen cap screw with a nut on the opposing side of each accelerometer.
+These Allen cap screws with nuts were added to allow for a centre of gravity (CG) adjustment to the bi-axial accelerometer.
 The CG was adjusted to be as close to the centre of the aluminium cube as possible.

-Measurement Methodology
+Measurement methodology

-Measurement data was collected using a National Instruments PXI unit (NI-PXI).
+Measurement data were collected using a National Instruments PXI unit (NI-PXI).
 The PXI unit was fitted with three dual channel data acquisition units (DAQ).
-One DAQ sampled the interferometer I & Q signals used for measuring the shock peak acceleration.
+One DAQ sampled the interferometer I and Q signals used for measuring the shock peak acceleration.
 The second DAQ was used to sample the output signal of the X- and Y-axis accelerometers, used to measure the transverse acceleration, while the third DAQ was used to trigger (start) each sampling event.
-The sampling of the three DAQ units was synchronised using the NI niTClk system, allowing for the data sampling to be time synchronised.
+The sampling of the three DAQ units was synchronised using the NI niTClk system, which enabled the data sampling to be time synchronised.
 The calculated average of a set of five measurements was taken as the measurement result for each measurement point (acceleration level).

-The resulting transverse acceleration was calculated as:
+The resulting transverse acceleration was calculated as

-ar=aX2+aY2 (1)
+ar=aX2+aY2 , (1)

 where ar is the resulting transverse acceleration, aX the measured acceleration in the X direction and aY the measured acceleration in the Y direction.
 An example of a measured transverse acceleration is shown in Figure 5.
-The TM reported and evaluated was the peak transverse acceleration relative to the peak acceleration of interest.
-The peak acceleration of interest being the peak acceleration along the Z-axis.
-The relative transverse motion (RTA) was calculated as:
+The TM reported and evaluated was the peak transverse acceleration relative to the peak acceleration of interest, the peak acceleration of interest being the peak acceleration along the Z axis.
+The relative TM (RTA) was calculated as

-aT=araZ (2)
+aT=araZ, (2)

-where aT is the relative transverse acceleration (RTA), ar is the resulting transverse motion, calculated using (1) and aZ is the peak acceleration along the Z-axis.
-Measurements were performed over the acceleration range of 5 km/s2 up to 40 km/s².
+where aT is the relative transverse acceleration (RTA), ar is the resulting TM, calculated using (1), and aZ is the peak acceleration along the Z axis.
+Measurements were performed over the acceleration range of 5 km/s2 to 40 km/s².

 Figure 5.
-Example of measured transverse motion during shock measurements, showing ax, ay and resulting ar.
+Example of a measured TM during shock measurements, showing ax, ay and the resulting ar.

-The measurement results revealed a time delay between the reference acceleration (measured by the laser interferometer) and the transverse motion (aT) peak.
-The time delay between the two peaks is noticeable in Figure 5.
+The measurement results revealed a time delay between the reference acceleration (measured by the laser interferometer) and the TM (aT) peak.
+The time delay between the two peaks can be seen in Figure 5.
 In view of this, two different peak RTA evaluation methodologies were considered and reported on:

-the time delayed peak transverse acceleration (aT).
-That is the peak transfer motion measured during the complete sampling time.
+time-delayed peak transverse acceleration (aT), which is the peak TM measured during the complete sampling time,

-the transverse acceleration, at the time of the reference acceleration peak.
-That is the transverse acceleration level at the time (instance) of the Z-axis acceleration.
+transverse acceleration at the time of the reference acceleration peak, which is the transverse acceleration level at the time (instance) of the Z-axis acceleration.

 measurement results